circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Data type: Single selection
 - Load values script: contribution scales
 - Required: Yes
+- Include in account history print (PDF): No
+- Hidden by default: Yes

 After saving the new profile field, add the Possible values for the default company and consumer contribution scales:
 - Value: {Use the texts as requested by the business, making sure the amount is the first number in the string}